feluxe/buildlib/README.md

 # buildlib

 ## Description

-A library that helps building projects.
+A library to create build and deployment scripts.